ToDestiny/roger-skyline/README.md

     <br>
 Save and reboot your VM<br>
 <br>
+7 - *INSTALL SSH*<br>
+On your VM, do the following :
+    - mkdir ~/.ssh
+    - cd .ssh
+    - touch authorized_keys
+    - chmod 0600 authorized_keys
+Go to your Mac terminal and type : ssh-keygen<br>
+Try to connect first time to your VM through terminal :
+    - ssh toto@10.13.1.63 -p 2222
+Once connected exit
+Copy your ssh key to debian server using :
+    - ssh-copy-id -i ~/.ssh/id_rsa.pub toto@10.12.1.63 -p 2222

+8 - * AUTHORIZE PUBLICKEY ACCESS & PREVENT SOME DDOS ATTACKS *
-7 - Modify your /etc/ssh/sshd_config to include at least the following :<br>
+Modify your /etc/ssh/sshd_config to include at least the following :<br>
 <br>
 Port 2222<br>
 PermitRootLogin no<br>